 Basic Strategy in Double Bonus Poker

-Finding a paytable that is worth your money and effort is only one of the conditions when it comes to beating the house at Double Bonus Poker.
-Many players who transition from Jacks or Better to Double Bonus make one crucial mistake – they fail to introduce suitable adjustments in their playing strategy.
-This is, indeed, a major omission because the huge bonus payouts in the Four of a Kind hands call for such strategy adjustments to be made.
+Finding a paytable that is worth your money and effort is only one of the conditions for beating the house at Double Bonus Poker.
+Many players who transition from Jacks or Better to Double Bonus make one crucial mistake – they fail to introduce suitable adjustments to their playing strategy.
+This is, indeed, a major omission because the huge bonus payouts on the Four of a Kind hands call for such strategy adjustments.

-Recognising the proper draw decisions in this game is a bit harder when compared to other video poker variations.
-This is explained with the fact players need to beware of certain hand combinations which they would otherwise not keep in the other games.
-Also, it should be mentioned that it is possible to implement the strategy for 9/6 Jacks or Better when playing full-pay Double Bonus Poker, but this would lead to a reduction in expected return from 100.17% to 99.63%.
+Recognising the correct draw decisions in this game is a bit harder than in other video poker variations.
+This is because players need to be aware of certain hand combinations that they would otherwise not keep in the other games.
+It should also be mentioned that it is possible to apply the strategy for 9/6 Jacks or Better when playing full-pay Double Bonus Poker, but this would reduce the expected return from 100.17% to 99.63%.

 To avoid this, players should at least follow a basic strategy that takes into consideration the specifics of the Double Bonus paytable.
 Here are a few handy tips to start with.
-It makes sense one should always hold strong pat hands, such as Straight Flushes, Royal Flushes, and Four of a Kind.
-Pat Flushes, Straights, and Full House always should be kept as well.
+One should always hold strong pat hands, such as Straight Flushes, Royal Flushes and Four of a Kind.
+Pat Flushes, Straights and Full Houses should also be kept.

-However, there is an exception to the above rule in cases where players receive a pat Full House with three Aces on the initial deal.
-In this variation of video poker, it makes more sense to break the Full House, keep the three Aces, discard the pair, and attempt to draw a fourth Ace for Four of a Kind and a hefty bonus payout.
-The odds to complete the quad are only 2 in 47 but the bonus adds a greater value to this hand.
+However, there is an exception to the above rule when players receive a pat Full House with three Aces on the initial deal.
+In this variation of video poker, it makes more sense to break the Full House, keep the three Aces, discard the pair and attempt to draw a fourth Ace for Four of a Kind and a hefty bonus payout.
+The odds of completing the quad are only 2 in 47, but the bonus adds significant value to this hand.

-Another deviation in the strategies of Jacks or Better and Double Bonus concerns high pairs when receiving a four-card, open-ended Straight Flush on the deal.
-In Double Bonus poker, the mathematically correct thing to do is to discard the high pair and try to fill out the Straight Flush since the latter pays the impressive 250 credits on maximum bets.
-In comparison, the high pair will only secure an even-money payout for you.
-This is valid even when it comes to inside Straight Flush draws, which are still worth the effort over playing it safe with the high pair.
+Another deviation from the strategies for Jacks or Better concerns high pairs when you receive a four-card open-ended Straight Flush on the deal.
+In Double Bonus Poker, the mathematically correct play is to discard the high pair and try to complete the Straight Flush, as the latter pays an impressive 250 credits on maximum bets.
+By comparison, the high pair will secure only an even-money payout.
+This holds true even for inside Straight Flush draws, which are still worth pursuing rather than playing it safe with the high pair.

-When holding four-card Flushes which contain a high pair, the optimal play would be to keep only the high pair.
-When the initial deal results in a pat Straight, it would be better to hold the Straight instead of making any attempts for improvement by replacing the one-off suit card to complete a Straight Flush.
-If you are only one card away from the coveted Royal Flush but at the same time, you are already holding a pat Flush, the adequate course of action would be to take the risk and try to draw to the Royal.
+When holding four-card Flushes that contain a high pair, the optimal play is to keep only the high pair.
+When the initial deal results in a pat Straight, it is better to hold the Straight instead of attempting improvement by replacing the off-suit card to complete a Straight Flush.
+If you are one card short of the coveted Royal Flush but are already holding a pat Flush, the correct course of action is to take the risk and try to draw to the Royal.

-The above-listed recommendations are suitable mostly for Double Bonus rookies as they are simpler and would allow for making quick, yet proper decisions in the process of learning the game.
-Once players have mastered this beginner strategy, they can transition to intermediate techniques and later on, to advanced expert strategies.
+The above-listed recommendations are aimed mostly at Double Bonus rookies, as they are simpler and allow for quick yet correct decisions while learning the game.
+Once players have mastered this beginner strategy, they can move on to intermediate techniques and, later, to advanced expert strategies.